Dr. Hedy Lee Kindler

 Dr. Kindler focuses on treating malignant pleural and peritoneal mesothelioma.
 She also ensures that all patient treatment plans are unified and tailored to each individual’s situation.

-While there are many different treatment types, the procedures are more effective when they are conducted alongside complementary therapies.
+While many different treatment types exist, the procedures are more effective when conducted alongside complementary therapies.

 Pleurectomy and Decortication (P/D)